 Covas Tungsten Project

-Blackheath holds an option from Avrupa Minerals Ltd. to earn up to an 85-per-cent interest in a joint venture in the project, after incurring minimum exploration expenditures of $1-million in two stages to earn a 70-per-cent interest followed by completion of a prefeasibility study to earn the additional 15-per-cent interest.
+Blackheath holds the property under an option from Avrupa Minerals Ltd. to earn up to an 85% interest in a joint venture in the project, after incurring minimum exploration expenditures of EUR1 million in two stages to earn a 70% interest followed by completion of a prefeasibility study to earn the additional 15% interest.

 James Robertson, B.SC., P.Eng. – President, CEO, and Director